juji-io/datalevin/benchmarks/write-bench/README.md

 ## Datalog Transaction

-Because Datalog store of Datalevin is intended to be an operational database, we test the default durable write condition (i.e. each commit synchronously flushes to disk) in Datalevin.
-Correspondingly, we test the same default `PRAGMA synchronous=FULL` write condition in SQLite.
+Because Datalog store of Datalevin is intended to be an operational database, we test the default durable write conditions (i.e. each commit synchronously flushes to disk) in Datalevin.
+Correspondingly, we test the same default `PRAGMA synchronous=FULL` write conditions in SQLite.

 ### Write Conditions